High-energy Neutrino Predictions for T Coronae Borealis: Probing Particle Acceleration in Novae: External shock model

-The model description of the gamma-ray and neutrino fluxes in the previous section is based on the observations of RS Oph, using our benchmark model parameters mentioned in Tab.\ref{tab:params}.
-There exists large uncertainties in the parameters for nova explosions listed in Tab.\ref{tab:params}, based on multiple observations~\citep{MAGIC:2022rmr,Yaron:2005ys,HESS:2022qap,Iijima2009,O'Brien2006,Walder2008,2003ASPC..303....9M,Cheung:2022joh,DeSarkar:2023nhp}.
-The benchmark model for RS Oph is among one of the statistically consistent possibilities.
-However, there are no certain parameters specifically known for T CrB yet, as its last nova explosion happened $80$ years ago with no gamma-ray observations~\citep{1947ApJ...106..362M}.
-Therefore, in the following we adopt the parameter values in Tab.~\ref{tab:params} for T CrB to estimate the uncertainties in its signal and analyze the detection prospect of the secondary fluxes with current high energy gamma-ray and neutrino telescopes.
+{ Given these calibrated parameters of the ES model, we now estimate the gamma-ray and neutrino fluxes for T CrB.
+In Fig.~\ref{fig:RS_Oph_LC}, we plot these fluxes as functions of time (left) and energy (right) by the solid red (gamma-ray) and solid blue (neutrino) curves.
+Clearly, these fluxes are about an order of magnitude larger than that of RS Oph due to proximity of T CrB to Earth. }

-All parameters listed in Tab.~\ref{tab:params} except $\alpha_{\rm p}$ and $\epsilon_{\rm p}$ can be estimated from low-energy electromagnetic observations (primarily radio, optical and X-ray) of novae.
-For our model, we choose to vary these parameters in the ranges as given in Tab.~\ref{tab:params} based on different observations of symbiotic novae~\citep{MAGIC:2022rmr,Yaron:2005ys,HESS:2022qap,Iijima2009,O'Brien2006,Walder2008,2003ASPC..303....9M,Cheung:2022joh,DeSarkar:2023nhp}.
-We follow the same methodology for the choice of $T_{\rm RG}$.
-The nova shock is a result of the collision between the ejecta and the RG wind.
-Thus, $v_{\rm sh, i}$ can also vary widely depending on the density profiles of both the ejecta and the RG wind.
-We choose the $v_{\rm sh, i}$ to be in the range given in Tab.~\ref{tab:params} primarily from RS Oph observations~\citep{MAGIC:2022rmr,HESS:2022qap}.
-The parameters ($L_{\rm opt}$ and $T_{\rm opt}$) characterizing the density of optical photons are also adopted from RS Oph observations~\citep{Cheung:2022joh}.
-Finally, the ranges of $\alpha_{\rm p}$ and $\epsilon_{\rm p}$ are chosen to follow the general observations of astrophysical accelerators (e.g., supernova remnants)~\citep{Sarmah:2022vra,Petropoulou:2017ymv} and consistent with RS Oph gamma-ray data~\citep{MAGIC:2022rmr,HESS:2022qap,Cheung:2022joh}.
+\textbf{ES-origin multi-messenger signals from T CrB---}{ The model description of the gamma-ray and neutrino fluxes in the previous section is based on our benchmark model parameters mentioned in Tab.\ref{tab:params}.
+There exists large uncertainties in the parameters for nova explosions listed in Tab.\ref{tab:params}, based on multiple observations cited in the table.
+Therefore, in the following we adopt the uncertainties in parameter values in Tab.~\ref{tab:params} for T CrB (with a distance of $0.887$~kpc) to estimate the uncertainties in its signal and analyze the detection prospect of the secondary fluxes with current high energy gamma-ray and neutrino telescopes. }